Sustained observations in Drake Passage

-For the purposes of studying heat exchanged through Drake Passage, we use the transport-weighted average temperature: for each cruise, we multiply the mean temperature in a small grid box by the volume transport through that grid box, sum, and divide by the total volume transport.
+One reason we have sustained measurements in Drake Passage is that we are interested in the exchange of heat (and other properties) between the Pacific and Atlantic Basins.
+For this purpose, we use the transport-weighted average temperature: for each cruise, we multiply the mean temperature in a small grid box by the volume transport through that grid box, sum, and divide by the total volume transport.

 Since we have made measurements in months from November to March, we are able to detect a seasonal variation.
 The four months' difference between the beginning of November (early southern spring) and the end of February (southern summer) account for 0.4°C in the average temperature of the water.
 It is important therefore to compensate for this effect (as in the cruise table) before looking for trends in the data.

 There is no statistically significant trend in either volume or temperature transport between 1993-1994 and 2015-2016: in other words, even over two decades, any long-term trend in these quantities is too small to detect above the interannual and shorter-time-scale variability.

 Although the total volume transport and mean temperature have remained stable during this series of observations, other properties and their transport have not.
 Some of the works listed in the publications section of this website analyse interannual to decadal changes in water properties in Drake Passage.